yugabyte/platform-go-client/docs/BackupScheduleToggleParams.md

 NewBackupScheduleToggleParamsWithDefaults instantiates a new BackupScheduleToggleParams object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetRunImmediateBackupOnResume

+`func (o *BackupScheduleToggleParams) GetRunImmediateBackupOnResume() bool`

+GetRunImmediateBackupOnResume returns the RunImmediateBackupOnResume field if non-nil, zero value otherwise.

+### GetRunImmediateBackupOnResumeOk

+`func (o *BackupScheduleToggleParams) GetRunImmediateBackupOnResumeOk() (*bool, bool)`

+GetRunImmediateBackupOnResumeOk returns a tuple with the RunImmediateBackupOnResume field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRunImmediateBackupOnResume

+`func (o *BackupScheduleToggleParams) SetRunImmediateBackupOnResume(v bool)`

+SetRunImmediateBackupOnResume sets RunImmediateBackupOnResume field to given value.

+### HasRunImmediateBackupOnResume

+`func (o *BackupScheduleToggleParams) HasRunImmediateBackupOnResume() bool`

+HasRunImmediateBackupOnResume returns a boolean if a field has been set.

 ### GetStatus